OVERTOURISM actions to take

 Maximum:

-two ships in port at one time
+two ships in port per day

-7,000 cruise ship passengers per day
+5,000 cruise ship passengers per day

-• All ships must arrive after 7:30 am and depart by 10 pm
+• All ships must arrive after 7:30 am and depart by 10 pm to respect Quiet Hours

 Land Transportation Operations